chnm/model-articles/content/articles/blocknewman.md

 {{% notation title="Making Charts Legible and The Rise of Gender" %}}
 In the article's
-original version, this figure was expressed as "Frequency in \_\_ words" which meant what looked like a declining curve.
-For the revision, we inverted the chart to a more user-friendly by calculating frequency per 1000 words that created an upward curve.
+original version, this figure was expressed as "Frequency in \_\_ words" which produced what looked like a declining curve.
+For the revision, we inverted the chart to be a more user-friendly by calculating frequency per 1000 words, which created an upward curve that reflected the increased use of "gender" as a descriptive term.
 This was one way we tried to make the charts, figures, and math accessible to historians.